Are you wondering what a brindle pitbull is?

 These misconceptions might have been accrued from the confusion about the Brindle Pitbull being a recessive gene thus making them less occurring than others.

-However, they are not has rare as people think.
-You can even find this coat colour in other breeds too like the Boxers and Greyhounds.
+However, they are not as rare as people think.
+You can even find this coat color in other breeds too like Boxers and Greyhounds.

 Brindle Pitbull Appearance